MedeA Polymer Expert - Efficient de novo Polymer Design and Optimization

 Query Modes

 Each property can be employed in querying the PEARL database in a variety of ways.
-The database can be searched by similarity (employing all properties), and via logical operations, such as:
+The database can be searched by similarity (employing all properties), and via logical queries, such as: Is a given property above or below a specified value, or within a defined range? is the repeat unit bioderivable? and/or can the repeat unit be synthesized straightforwardly?

 These query elements can be combined in a flexible and intuitive manner to search chemical space for leads for testing, synthetic study, or additional simulation probing desired properties.